elsanussi-s-mneina/colemak-keyboard-layout-template-macos-catalina/README.md

-# QWERTY Keyboard Layout Template
+# Colemak Keyboard Layout Template
- Trying to make a QWERTY Keyboard layout for Mac OS Catalina from scratch (partly to avoid copyright issues) using XML, and no keyboard editor.
+ Trying to make a Colemak Keyboard layout for Mac OS Catalina from scratch (partly to avoid copyright issues) using XML, and no keyboard editor.

 ## Main Reference used:
 Technical Note TN2056,